hiltmon/hiltmon.com/source/_posts/2013-04-17-18-months-of-octopress.markdown

 - A site without any dependencies on third party services like databases and execution environments.
 A web server should be all that is needed so I could run it anywhere.
 - A site that was blazingly fast to render for the user and could be cached on the server to enable even faster web access.
 - A site that used the latest HTML5 and CSS3 standards.
-- A site that did *not* require me to edit more than one file when making changes -- a site where the navigation, sidebar, headers and footers would all magically update as needed.
+- A site that did *not* require me to edit more than one file when making changes -- a site where the navigation, sidebar, headers and footers would all magically updated as needed.
 - A site that looked great and focussed on readability.
 - A site that I could write using [Markdown][5].